INTERNSHIP GUIDELINES

 General Research: Everything from the A to Z of a particular ingredient to finding contact information for prominent authorities on a given subject.

-Mailing: Preparation of sending materials to reviewers; forwarding material to Pelican authors.
+Mailing: Preparation of materials to reviewers; forwarding material to Pelican authors.

 E-mail Blasts: Assist with creating e-mail marketing materials.